AKA (rapper): Personal life

 Forbes began dating producer DJ Zinhle at the end of 2014.
 After receiving several South African Hip Hop Awards accolades, Zinhle hinted at their relationship by tweeting "Congratulations to my winner".
 The couple have a daughter named Kairo Owethu Forbes, born in 2015.
 In August 2015, Forbes and Zinhle split after it was revealed that Forbes allegedly cheated on Zinhle with television presenter Bonang Matheba.
-As Forbes and Matheba denied the allegations, they declared as they revealed their relationship in 2016.
+Though Forbes and Matheba initially denied the allegations, they admitted to their relationship in 2016.
 Forbes and Matheba broke up in December 2017.
 However, Forbes and Zinhle got back together in late 2018, although later in 2019 they broke up again.

 On 21 February 2021, Forbes posted a picture on Instagram announcing his engagement to girlfriend Nelli Tembe.
 On 11 April 2021, Tembe died after a fall from a hotel in Cape Town.

 Following the death of Tembe, reports emerged that Forbes had been on drugs.
-He issued a public statement in response saying he would not be drawn into exposing their troubles as a couple to defend himself against "one-sided views".
+He issued a public statement in response, saying he would not be drawn into exposing their troubles as a couple to defend himself against "one-sided views".
 The rapper's statement came in the wake of a News24 report, which claimed to have seen images where Forbes can be seen using his hands to violently break down a wooden door to enter the bedroom in their apartment in Bryanston, Johannesburg, where Tembe was hiding.
-The incident allegedly took place on 13 March 2021, almost a month before his death.
+The incident allegedly took place on 13 March 2021, almost a month before her death.
+During the Parliament ad hoc task in 2025, former minister of police Bheki Cele, alleged that police believe Tembe was murdered.

 Death

-On 10 February 2023, AKA was scheduled to perform at Yugo nightclub in Durban as part of his birthday celebrations.
-At around 10 P.M. that night, Forbes and his friends including Tebello Motsoane were standing outside Wish, a restaurant on Florida Road when a hooded gunman ran up to them and shot Forbes in the head, while his accomplice who was standing by Forbes's car released more shots which killed Motsoane.
+On 10 February 2023 at 22:00 (SAST) local time, Forbes was scheduled to perform at the Yugo nightclub in Durban as part of his birthday celebration.
+That night, as he was standing outside a restaurant with friends, a gunman ran up to Forbes and fatally shot him in the head while his accomplice shot and killed his friend Tebello Motsoane, after which both men fled the scene on foot.
+Forbes and Motsoane were both pronounced dead at the scene.

-The two gunmen then fled the scene on foot.
-Forbes and Motsoane were pronounced dead at the scene.
+Although two people were present during the assassination of AKA, six people in total were involved in the late rapper’s death.
+Police revealed that his death was the result of an organized hit.
+The person who orchestrated the murder followed AKA from the King Shaka International Airport to his hotel.
+Four vehicles, two gunmen, two stalkers, and a weapons dealer all contributed to the death of AKA and his friend Tebello “Tibz” Motsoane.The trial has been postponed to July 2026 after the judge scolded lawyers.